vweevers/lento/readme.md

 ### Builtin Retry

-Per the specification of Presto HTTP Protocol v1, `lento` will sleep for 50-100ms and retry an HTTP request if Presto responds with 503.
-In addition, `lento` retries if the TCP connection is refused.
+If Presto responds to an HTTP request with 503 or if the TCP connection is refused, `lento` retries the request with an exponential delay between 1 and 10 seconds.

-Lastly, a query (consisting of one or more HTTP requests) will be retried if Presto returns an error like `SERVER_STARTING_UP` or `HIVE_METASTORE_ERROR`, but only if no data was received yet, to avoid emitting duplicates.
+In addition, a query (consisting of one or more HTTP requests) will be retried if Presto returns an error like `SERVER_STARTING_UP` or `HIVE_METASTORE_ERROR`, but only if no data was received yet, to avoid emitting duplicates.

 I wish retries could be handled at a higher level, but as it stands, `lento` is both a low-level HTTP client and a streaming client, so retries have to be handled here.
 This may change in the future.

 ### Debug

 Enable debug output with `DEBUG=lento`.
 Mostly logs HTTP requests and retries, no usernames, SQL or other potentially sensitive data.
-Beware, it can log thousands of lines per query.
+Beware, it can log hundreds of lines per query.

 ## Install